HamedHaddadi/readet/README.md

 ```
 </br>
 This will make sure the package dependencies remain inside the virtual environment.
-The package can be installed using
+The package can be installed using </br>
 ```console
 pip3 install readet
 ```
 I also included the _requirements.txt_ file. </br>

 👉 __How to use__ </br>
-This package uses several _API_ s that need API keys.
+This package uses several _API_ s that need access tokens.
 Fortunaletly, all of them are free for a while (or forever if you do not use them too often).
 Here is the list of APIs </br>
 1️⃣ OpenAI </br>
 2️⃣ Serp API </br>
 3️⃣ Anthropic </br>
 4️⃣ Tavily Search </br>
 5️⃣ LangChain </br>
 6️⃣ Hugging Face </br>
 apply for 1️⃣ to 3️⃣ first.
 With these APIs you can use utilize most of the functionalities in this package.
-But it is good to obtain all APIs at some point. </br>
+But it is good to obtain all tokens at some point. </br>
 The easiest way is to define all API keys in a _keys.env_ file and load it in your environment.
 The keys.env file is structured as </br>
 OPENAI_API_KEY ="<you key>" </br>
 TAVILY_API_KEY="<your key>" </br>